todogroup/working-groups/wg-agentic-ai/draft-CHARTER.md

 This workstream proposes to document where OSPOs are applying agentic AI today and how mature those use cases are.
 Possible areas include:

-* Compliance and license review.
+* Compliance and license review
-* Open source request evaluation.
+* Open source request evaluation
-* Contribution readiness and publishing workflows.
+* Contribution readiness and publishing workflows
-* Security, malware analysis, and secret detection.
+* Security, malware analysis, and secret detection
-* Documentation and internal OSPO Q&A.
+* Documentation and internal OSPO Q&A
-* Developer enablement and education.
+* Developer enablement and education
-* Repository, release, and community operations.
+* Repository, release, and community operations
-* Open source metrics and reporting.
+* Open source metrics and reporting

 This workstream may organize examples by maturity level, such as exploration, prototype, pilot, internal production, or organization-wide adoption.